 Image source: Unsplash.com

 These are some of my best tips that will help you get the most out of the day.
-They are great if you’re working from home and looking for ways to improve your effectiveness, but you’ll find them useful in an office environment- especially the first one 😀
+They are great if you’re working from home and looking for ways to improve your productivity, but you’ll find them useful in an office environment- especially the first one 😀

 If you love the clothes you usually wear at the office, just continue as normal, but usually, this is not the case for people working from home.
 Most people say ‘dress for success’, but I’m someone who appreciates a comfortable outfit.
 So here’s my advice ‘Dress close to what you would wear in the office.’